WwZzz/easyFL/algorithm/README.md

  (the line #2 is for efficiency by avoiding backward propagation of the parameter of the global model.) to realize FedProx.

- Now we take a look on the results of our implemention of FedProx.
+ Now let's take a look on the results of our implemention of FedProx.

+ ## Example 2 : Scaffold